 Combo tuners are equipped with 'hardware encoders' to perform encoding thereby relieving the system's CPU.

-Video signals from external devices such as DVD players, VCRs and Cable TV are routed to your computer via USB, Composite, S-Video or RF cables and stored on your PC's hard drive.
+Video signals from external devices such as DVD players, VCRs and Cable TV are routed to your computer via USB, HDMI, Component, Composite, S-Video or RF cables and stored on your PC's hard drive.
 All this processing is achieved with the help of video capture software.

 To capture video from a camcorder, FireWire is the recommended port because of its fast transfer speed.